BenjaminTuckerInstitute/Liberty/1/26/liberty.md

 To this excellent argument we should take no exceptions, if the State were what Mr. Putnam supposes it to be.
 In our answer to Mr. Ball we granted fully the right of individuals *and associations* to resist invasion.
 But the State is not a voluntary association for purposes of defence and protection.
 Were it so, Liberty would have no quarrel with it.
 The State, in its very nature, is a *compulsory* institution whose real purposes (whatever its pretensions) are offence and invasion; an institution to which all are forced to belong and which all are compelled to support.
 Mr. Putnam's argument, then, does not touch us in the least.
 But, even if it did, he would need no answer now.
 One of the early subscribers to Liberty, he has read it faithfully and to good purpose; so that, at first our critic, he is now our convert.
 Within a very few weeks he has publicly answered his own criticism.
 This he has done in the twenty-eighth chapter of a serial story called "Golden Throne," written by him for George Chainey's publication, "This World."
 We have not read the story as a whole, but, glancing over "This World" of July 8, our eye struck the passage referred to, and we at once resolved that the time had come to print Mr. Putnam's letter and allow him to reply to it himself.
 From this reply, which now follows, it will be seen that, in the enthusiasm of his new faith, he outstrips his teacher in opposition to the use of force.

 Our little party were happy, in spite of all their misfortunes.
-They were on a lonely shore in the midst of the mighty sea.
+They were on a lonely shore in the midst of the mighty seA\.
 It was seldom visited by man, and they might remain for years without a chance to escape.
 They saved as much as they could from the ship, which took its time about going to pieces as it swung upon the rocks.
 There was enough food to last them for several months, and no doubt they could find many means of support on the island itself.
 Most of their mechanical instruments were preserved; and they had the material for rude shelters.
 All went to work with a will.
 There was no lamenting.
 So long as they lived, so long would they make out to enjoy themselves.

 "Here, we can build the republic of Plato," said Paddie.
 "Here, we can have Utopia, a model society.
 We are released from the world and all its cares and perplexities.
 We have no traditions to bind us.
 We can live the ideal."